Demat account is not required to start forex trading in India as you won’t get delivery of forex in your account at the end of the day.

 Another way is to set the rate at which you want to buy or sell which is called the limit order.

-Limit order gets executed when the rate comes to a predefined limit.
+Limit order gets executed when the rate comes to a predefined limit set by you.

 For an open position, a trader may want to lock profits which can be done by placing a take-profit order.

-For example, a trader is optimistic that the GBP/USD will touch 1.2940, but not very certain of the rate moving any further.
-In that case, he can place a take profit order and lock in the profits.
+For example, a trader is optimistic that the GBP/USD will touch 1.2940, but is not very certain of the rate moving any further.
+In that case, he can place a take-profit order and lock in the profits.

 The take-profit orders also get executed when the rate reaches the predefined set limits.
 It may be possible that the rate may move further ahead or may not reach the limit to get the order executed.

-The stop-loss order is just the opposite of take-profit order, where the trader restricts losses.
+The stop-loss order is just the opposite of the take-profit order, where the trader restricts losses.

 How Much Leverage is Right in Forex Trade